Last Updated on March 18, 2021 by Lori

 - Inspiration Point and Hotel Kaaterskill Site

-- Extra clothing, including a wool shirt or sweater
+- Extra clothing, including a moisture-wick fleece

 - Water and, for longer hikes, extra food